Three different cultures have been identified:

 - Magic is the key to control the unknowns of life and ward off evil – amulets, curses, charms, fetishes etc.

-Useful books to read on this subject:
+Useful material on this subject:

 Duane Elmer, Cross-Cultural Servanthood, Cross-Cultural Connections and Cross-Cultural Conflict.